Michael Cohen says Melania Trump played 'Access Hollywood' tape as 'locker room talk' - ExBulletin

 Michael Cohen said Monday that it was Melania, the wife of then-candidate Donald Trump in 2016, who called her husband's comments on an infamous Access Hollywood tape 'locker room talk' after their first leak just before that year's elections.

 Cohen, the former lawyer turned star witness in the Manhattan v.
-Trump case over an alleged hush money scheme, testified that he became aware of the tape on which Trump describes grabbing women inappropriately, apparently without their consent, when 2016 campaign press secretary Hope Hicks called him about it.
+Trump case over an alleged hush money scheme, said he became aware of the tape in which Trump describes grabbing women inappropriately , apparently without their consent, when 2016 campaign press secretary Hope Hicks called. him about it.

-The former president's former fixer said he was concerned about the tape and sent emails to then-campaign manager Steve Bannon to protect Mr. Trump.
+The former president's former fixer said he was concerned about the recording and sent emails to then-campaign manager Steve Bannon “in order to protect Mr. Trump.”

-After several calls with Trump and other campaign staffers, Cohen expressed the need to put a spin on this topic.
+After several calls with Trump and other campaign staffers, Cohen expressed the need to “put a spin on this.”

 “The spin he wanted to put on it was that it was a locker room talk, something that Melania had recommended, or at least he told me that was what Melania thought it was , and that he was using it to take control of the story and minimize the story's impact on him and his campaign,” Cohen testified.